jebelen/Carelink_2.0/SYSTEM_BLUEPRINT.md

 *   **Current Architecture:** The project follows a traditional multi-page web application architecture.
 It does not use a modern single-page application (SPA) framework.
 *   **Future Architecture:** The system will evolve into a client-server model.
 The frontend HTML/CSS/JS will remain as is, but will be enhanced to make API calls to a PHP backend.
-*   **Structure:** Each major feature or view is encapsulated in its own `.html` or `.php` file.
+*   **Structure:** Each major feature or view is encapsulated in its own `.php` file.
 *   **Styling:** The application uses a combination of inline CSS and shared stylesheets.
 A consistent design language is established through CSS variables.

 ### 1.3.
 Data Management and Flow

-*   **Current Data Storage:** The system currently uses in-memory JavaScript arrays to store data.
-There is no backend database or server-side persistence.
-*   **Future Data Storage:** A MySQL/MariaDB database will be implemented to persist data.
-PHP will be used to connect to and manage the database.
+*   **Database:** A MySQL/MariaDB database is used to persist data.
+PHP is used to connect to and manage the database.
 *   **Data Flow:**
-    1. Currently, data is hardcoded in JavaScript.
-    2. In the future, the client-side JavaScript will use the `fetch` API to make asynchronous requests to the PHP backend.
+    1. The client-side JavaScript will use the `fetch` API to make asynchronous requests to the PHP backend.
-    3. The PHP backend will process these requests, interact with the database, and return data in JSON format.
+    2. The PHP backend will process these requests, interact with the database, and return data in JSON format.
+    3.  **Real-time Updates:** JavaScript will implement a polling mechanism using `setInterval` to periodically fetch updated data from dedicated PHP API endpoints.
+This will allow for real-time (or near real-time) updates of dashboard statistics, notifications, and other dynamic content across all relevant pages.

 ### 1.4.
 Development Environment